BeejLuig/BeejLuig.github.io/_posts/2017-03-01-rails_portfolio_project_flash_cards.markdown

 **Search feature**

-Ok, so there is one more thing I want to add, because this was a feature that I assumed would be more difficult than it actually was.
+Ok, so there is one more thing I want to talk about because it was a feature that I assumed would be more difficult to implement than it actually was.
+That feature is the *search form*.
 On the home page is a search form.
 This searches `StudySet.all` with a class-level query on the `:title` and `:description` attributes.
 Here is the search-form:

 ```html
 <div class="search-bar">